Machine Name: Object

 Adding build triggers to the created job.

-Adding a Windows batch command to verify that the command execution is possible or not.
+Adding a Windows batch command to verify whether the command execution is possible or not.

 We Can try to build it using API.